 A couple of really good rules of thumb are:

 1.)
 Check your irrigation.
 Most of the time, either we, or the installer, did it wrong, have the wrong the heads, the wrong spray, too much time, too little time, or we are simply asking something of the system that was not intended.

 2.)
 The overuse in recent times of drip irrigation has caused more under-watering of plants and soil, than any other issue that I have seen in the modern garden.

 3.)
 The underuse and appreciation for hand watering.
 There is nothing better than actually controlling the flow and type of release (spray) that we are administering to the garden.
 I love to hand water with my old fashioned Dramm (the real old metal one) watering wand on a shower setting.
 It allows me to completely control how much water and where I am applying it.
 It keeps the water off of delicate leaves which helps stop leaf burn and also keeps moisture and humidity off of plants susceptible to powdery mildew.

 But the biggest reason that I love to hand water is because I am a 100% TRUE ORGANIC gardener.
-I don’t use Faux Organic products or protocols, and I am only interested in growing a clean, safe, healthy and true organic garden.
+I don’t use Faux Organic products or protocols, and I am only interested in growing a clean, true organic, safe and healthy garden.